|

 --pbkdf option for more info.

---pbkdf-memory <number>
+--pbkdf-memory number

-Set the memory cost for PBKDF (for Argon2i/id the number
+Set the memory cost for PBKDF (for Argon2i/id, the number

-option is not available for PBKDF2.
+This option is not available for PBKDF2.

---pbkdf-parallel <number>
+--pbkdf-parallel number

 Set the parallel cost for PBKDF (number of threads, up to 4).

-if CPU online count is lower.
-This option is not available
+automatically if the CPU online count is lower.
+This option is

-for PBKDF2.
+not available for PBKDF2.

 --progress-frequency seconds